 Lion P.R.I.D.E.
-Academy is for students who have experienced significant emotional and behavioral problems in the school setting.
+Academy is for students who have experienced significant emotional and behavioral struggles in the school setting.
 Students with challenging behaviors (verbal abuse, intimidation, property destruction, and defying rules) as well as students with anxiety, depression and/or school avoidance who require clinical/therapeutic supports and services not available in a typical public school setting.

 If you feel that Lion P.R.I.D.E.
 Academy might be an appropriate placement for a student with psychiatric or emotional/behavioral problems and you would like to learn more about our program and/or schedule a visit, please contact Dr. Zulejka Baharev – Director of Special Services, (908) 735-2846 ext.
-5120, or Mr. Robert Pellechio – Assistant Principal, (908) 713-4199 ext.
+5120, or Mr. Robert Pellechio – Assistant Principal/Academy Director, (908) 713-4199 ext.
 6430.

 The members of Lion P.R.I.D.E.
 Academy will have access to daily social-emotional support in addition to a strong academic focus.

 Lion P.R.I.D.E.
 Academy’s transition services prepare students for academic, vocational, and social and life skills required for successful adult life.
 Students looking to pursue college-level education receive assistance with college application, test preparation, and scholarships.

 A comprehensive level system will be applied to support the development of personal responsibility for social, emotional, and academic performance.